PyTables/PyTables/doc/source/usersguide/libref.rst

 .. method:: File.createArray(where, name, object, title='', byteorder=None, createparents=False)

     Create a new array with the given name in where location.
-See the
-    Array class (in :class:`Array`) for more information on arrays.
+    See the Array class (in :ref:`ArrayClassDescr`) for more information on arrays.

     Parameters